Ivy-Chen1999/web_programming_project/README.md

 Users can log in, log out, and create new accounts.

 ## Key Features:
-● Traniee can view the list of fitness activities and its detailed information(course description and time).
+● Traniee can view the list of fitness activities and its detailed information(course name,description and time).

 ● Traniee can join fitness activities and log her/his completed trainings.